Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Adoption Challenges

-Many applications still face usability and integration hurdles.
+In general, many applications still face usability and integration hurdles.

 For beginners, this can make the technology feel harder than it needs to be.